patrick-steele-idem/meta-router/README.md

         "handler": function(req, res) { // Route handler function
             ...
         }, // Route handler function
-        "middleware": [  // Route-specific middleware to run right before the handler (optional) ...
+        "middleware": [  // Route-specific middleware to run right before the handler (NOTE: not yet implemented) ...
         ],
         // Any additional metadata to associate with this route: (optional)